NCBI-Hackathons/Pharmacogenomics_Prediction_Pipeline_P3/_sources/topic-snakefiles.txt

 Creating the snakefiles
 -----------------------
-`runall.snakefile` simply `include` s each child snakefile.
-This means that you can use anything in the namespace of runall.snakefile -- including the config obj and the helper functions.
-In fact, it would be a good idea to use `config["features"][featureset_name]["output"]` as the output for the final rule in the child snakefile, ensuring that `runall.snakefile` and the child snakefile are expecting the same file to be created.
+`Snakefile` simply `include` s each child snakefile.
+This means that you can use anything in the namespace of Snakefile -- including the config obj and the helper functions.
+In fact, it would be a good idea to use `config["features"][featureset_name]["output"]` as the output for the final rule in the child snakefile, ensuring that `Snakefile` and the child snakefile are expecting the same file to be created.

-runall.snakefile automatically includes any snakefiles configured in 'config.yaml'.
+Snakefile automatically includes any snakefiles configured in 'config.yaml'.

-In those child snakefiles, you can use anything in the namespace of runall.snakefile -- including the config obj and the helper functions.
+In those child snakefiles, you can use anything in the namespace of Snakefile -- including the config obj and the helper functions.

 The child snakefiles are included verbatim, so beware rule name collisions.